-It is expected (though not required) that the student give an in-service presentation on a topic relevant to the fieldwork placement (for OT 846, OT 847 and/or OT 877).
+It is expected (though not required) that the student give an in-service presentation on a topic relevant to the fieldwork placement (for OT846, OT847 and/or OT877).
 The topic and format of the presentation should be determined by the student and the preceptor.
 The presentation may be in the form of a case history of a client with whom the student is working; a treatment intervention; a clinical problem/condition; a patient information handout; or other project relevant to the clinical setting.
 Case histories are a common format for communication in health care both in the scientific literature and verbally in health care environments.
-By preparing and presenting case histories it is expected that the student will enhance their knowledge base, develop their problem-solving abilities and advance their communication skills, preparing the student for involvement in medical "rounds" and other communication and consultations between health professionals.
+By preparing and presenting case histories it is expected that the student will enhance their knowledge base, develop their problem-solving abilities and advance their communication and consultations between health professionals.
 It is expected that the presentation of these case histories will also benefit the fieldwork site by bringing forward new information, promoting discussion, highlighting practice trends and/or noting effectiveness of interventions.
 The evaluation of the presentation is in the form of verbal feedback from the preceptor and any individuals present at the presentation as well as by written comments by the preceptor on the student's CBFE-OT.